ManticoreGamesInc/platform-documentation/src/api/player.md

 ### `ClearOverrideCamera`

 It's possible to change a player's view by modifying or swapping their camera.
-This is client side only, and won't have any effect if done from a server context!
+This is client side only, and won't have any effect if done from a server context.

 ```lua
 local propTestCamera = script:GetCustomProperty("TestCamera")